spontit/swift-comment-ui/README.md

 Built by Qiuhao Zhang, a Software Developer at Spontit.
 Check out the Spontit API for sending your own push notifications <a href="https://github.com/spontit/spontit-api-python-wrapper">here</a>.

 ## About
-The swift comment UI is a simple program that can display users' comments in a table view.
-With the "like" and "reply" button you can like or reply to a comment.
-When typing a reply, the followers table will show up after "@" is typed to help you select friends or followers you want to tag.
-The tagged users will automatically set to bold in the text view.
-You can also delete the comment sent by yourself by simply swiping left.
+This repository is a pre-built comment section UI developed in Swift.
+You can comment in a thread with others.
+A "Like" and "Reply" button on each comment allows you to like or reply to a comment.
+When tagging a friend, simply press "Reply" on a comment or type "@" to select from a list of friends.
+Bold font indicates a tagged user.
+You can also delete one of your comments by simply swiping left.

 <p align="center">
     <img width=200 src="https://github.com/spontit/swift-comment-ui/raw/master/ScreenShots/IMG_1323.PNG" />